basnijholt/nijho.lt/content/post/agentic-mobile-workflow/index.md

 Everything stays on my hardware (voice and automation), with only the coding model (`gpt-5-codex-high`) living behind an external API.

 {{% callout note %}}
-Meta: I drafted and iterated this entire post on my phone by dictation to demonstrate the workflow in practice.
+Meta: I drafted and iterated this entire post on my phone during a 6.5‑hour flight, by dictation, to demonstrate the workflow in practice.
 See [PR #40](https://github.com/basnijholt/nijho.lt/pull/40) — 46 commits as of October 20, 2025 — for the full review/iteration history.
 {{% /callout %}}

 It’s the most effective mobile workflow I’ve had so far.
 It’s mostly open‑source not out of dogma, but because those tools are the best options for my needs.
 The one exception is the coding model: there’s no true open equivalent right now, and it makes no sense to buy 20× H100s just to self‑host a frontier model.